byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<dEBRUYNE>** rbrunner: We have to be proactive, not reactive imo
 **\<dEBRUYNE>** fluffypony explained why in the Github issue (#316)
 **\<oneiric\_>** rbrunner: gpu miners probably realize their concerns will be ignored anyway
-**\<xmrmatterbridge> \<learninandlurkin>** the second option seems like a contradiction because how can you only switch in the case of failure, yet also have a predetermined date to switch?
+**\<btrmatterbridge> \<learninandlurkin>** the second option seems like a contradiction because how can you only switch in the case of failure, yet also have a predetermined date to switch?
 **\<ferretinjapan>** proactive can't predicct the future is the problem there.
 **\<tevador>** it would be better to say there will be no reactive tweaks anymore, so we can at least see the ASIC being offered publicly...
 **\<fluffypony>** ferretinjapan: and reactive is centralised